The Assassination of Trotsky

-The Assassination of Trotsky is a 1972 British historical drama film, directed by Joseph Losey with a screenplay by Nicholas Mosley.
-It stars Richard Burton as Leon Trotsky, as well as Romy Schneider and Alain Delon.
+The Assassination of Trotsky is a 1972 historical thriller film directed by Joseph Losey.
+It dramatizes the killing of exiled Soviet revolutionary Leon Trotsky by NKVD agent Frank Jacson in Mexico City in 1940.
+It stars Richard Burton as Trotsky and Alain Delon as Jacson, along with Romy Schneider, Valentina Cortese, and Jean Desailly.

+The film was an Italian, French, and British co-production.
+It was released by Cinerama Releasing Corporation on April 20, 1972.
+It received generally negative reviews from critics.

 Plot

 Exiled from the Soviet Union in 1929, Leon Trotsky travels from Turkey to France to Norway, before arriving in Mexico in January 1937.
 The film begins in Mexico City in 1940, during a May Day celebration.
 Trotsky has not escaped the attention of the Soviet dictator of the Soviet Union, Joseph Stalin, who sends out an assassin named Frank Jacson.
 The killer decides to infiltrate Trotsky's house by befriending one of the young communists in Trotsky's circle.